Meads: The street names of Meads

 View of Meads Street looking south to north from the junction with Darley Road.
-The pub known as The Ship can be seen on the right of the picture.
-The boulder-flint boundary wall of the flats to the right is all that remains of a group of cottages which stood on the site until c.1970.

 Many of the roads in Meads owe their names to towns and villages in Derbyshire around Chatsworth House, the seat of the 7th Duke of Devonshire, who developed the town in the 19th century.
 One obvious example is Chatsworth Gardens, the terrace of houses erected in 1891 on King Edward's Parade.
 Baslow Road dates from 1907 and is named after a village just north of Chatsworth House.
 Chesterfield Road (1888) owes its name to the important coal and iron town in Derbyshire, and Derwent Road (1895) is a reminder of the River Derwent which flows through the grounds of the Duke's residence.
 Others in the same category include: Bolsover (1891), Buxton, (1891), Darley (1890), Edensor (1906), Matlock (1897), Rowsley (1903) and Staveley (1890) Roads.
 Meads Road and Meads Street derive from the name of the original hamlet whose earlier spellings include 'Mades' (1196) and 'Medese' (1316).
 The hamlet developed around a manor house later known as Colstocks.